Occupation of Constantinople: Solidification of the partition, February 1920

 The plans for partitioning of the Ottoman Empire needed to be solidified.
 At the Conference of London on 4 March 1920, the Triple Entente decided to implement its previous (secret) agreements and form what would be the Treaty of Sèvres.
 In doing so, all forms of resistance originating from the Ottoman Empire (rebellions, Sultan, etc.) were to be dismantled.
-The Allies' military forces in Istanbul ordered that the necessary actions be taken; while the political side increased efforts to put the Treaty of Sèvres into writing.
+The Allies' military forces in Constantinople ordered that the necessary actions be taken; while the political side increased efforts to put the Treaty of Sèvres into writing.

 Negotiations for the Treaty of Sèvres presumed a Greek, French-Armenian, Wilsonian Armenia and Italian occupation region being Christian administrations, as opposed to the prior Muslim administration of the Ottoman Empire.
 Muslim citizens of the Ottoman Empire perceived this plan as depriving them of sovereignty.
 British intelligence registered the Turkish national movement as a movement of the Muslim citizens of Anatolia.
 The Muslim unrest in Anatolia brought two arguments to the British government regarding the new establishments: the Muslim administration was not safe for Christians; that the Treaty of Sèvres was the only way that Christians could be safe.
 Enforcing the Treaty of Sèvres could not happen without repressing Kemal's national movement.

-The British claimed that if the Allies could not control Anatolia at that time, they could at least control Istanbul.
-The plan was to begin with methodically dismantling organizations within Istanbul and to then slowly advance into Anatolia.
+The British claimed that if the Allies could not control Anatolia at that time, they could at least control Constantinople.
+The plan was to begin with methodically dismantling organizations within Constantinople and to then slowly advance into Anatolia.
 The British foreign department was asked to devise a plan to ease this path, and developed the same plan that they had used during the Arab revolt.
 The aim was to break down authority by separating the Sultan from his government, and working different millets against each other, such as the Christian millet against the Muslim millet, to use the minimum force to achieve their goals.

-Military occupation of Istanbul
+Military occupation of Constantinople

 Dissolution of parliament, March 1920

 The Telegram House was occupied by Allied troops on 14 March.
 On the morning of 16 March, British forces, including the British Indian Army, began to occupy the key buildings and arrest nationalist politicians and journalists.
 A British Indian Army operation, the Şehzadebaşı raid, resulted in 5 Ottoman Army soldiers from the 10th Infantry Division being killed when troops raided their barracks.
 On 18 March, the Ottoman parliamentarians came together in a last meeting.
 A black cloth covered the pulpit of the Parliament as reminder of its absent members and the Parliament sent a letter of protest to the Allies, declaring the arrest of five of its members as unacceptable.